ElyesKeskes/Garbage-Collector/README.md

 If you have any questions or would like to see the project footage, please don't hesitate to reach out via elyes.keskes@esprit.tn .

 ---
-Thank you for taking an interest in the VR Chemistry Lab! 🌟
+Thank you for taking an interest in the Garbage Collector! 🌟